A Megalithic Dolmen structure in Provence, in southern France

 It was rediscovered around 1850 by a farmer who dug out its contents to store his potato crop.
 The Ménerbes village priest later studied it and reported it to the Archaeological Society of France.

-That society seems to have promptly forgotten about it.
+That organization seems to have forgotten about it.
 The dolmen was rediscovered again in 1909 by André Moirenc, a road inspector and amateur archaeologist who lived nearby in Bonnieux.
 He carried out some excavations yielding a few bones and flint.

 Further excavations were made here in 1972 by Gerard Sauzade.
 The dolmen itself had been emptied to turn it into a potato cellar and so there was nothing to find there.
 Sauzade processed the old excavation tailings with fine screens and collected several bones, some teeth, a flint arrowhead, two limestone beads, and fragments of pottery.